 The ESData protection option supported for the Signature-Only ESData Security Class are listed in table 8.5.2.1-1 "ESData protection Options".

-NOTE 1: The present specification supports only one Signature-Only ESData Protection Option, but the clause is structured to support additional Signature-Only ESData Protection Options if desired in the future.
+NOTE 1: The present document supports only one Signature-Only ESData Protection Option, but the clause is structured to support additional Signature-Only ESData Protection Options if desired in the future.

 Signature-Only ESData supports encrypting using any combination of Protection Options and using multiple credentials for each protection option.